BBN-Q/libaps2/doc/api-reference.rst

 ------------------

 Getter calls return the value in the memory referenced by the passed pointer.
-The caller is responsible allocating and managing the memory.
+The caller is responsible for allocating and managing the memory.

 `const char *get_error_msg(APS2_STATUS)`